apermo/apermo-adminbar/README.md

 3. Open Settings -> Apermo AdminBar to set up the links and colors (currently you have to repeat this on all sites)

 ## Frequently Asked Questions ##

-### How can I help with the development of this plugin? ###
-Head over to the [GitHub Repository](https://github.com/apermo/apermo-adminbar) and start reading.
-Every bit of help is highly appreciated!

 ### I have more than 3 sites, can I add more? ###
 You can do so with `add_filter( 'apermo-adminbar-types', 'your_filter' );`